 Step-by-step directions

-1. In a small bowl, whisk together the egg and water to form an egg wash.
-Set aside.
+- Make the egg wash.
+In a small bowl, whisk together the egg and water and set aside.

-2. On a lightly floured surface, roll the puff pastry out to a large rectangle, about 14″x8″.
-Starting with one side of the sheet, brush edge with plain water and fold over toward the inside of your tart, forming a ยฝ-inch border.
+- Form the tart.
+On a lightly floured surface, roll the puff pastry out to a large rectangle, about 14″x8″.
+Starting with one side of the sheet, brush edge with plain water and fold over toward the inside of your tart, forming a ½-inch border.
 Using a fork, press border edge seam into the tart.
 Repeat with the other 3 sides.
 Using a pastry brush, brush this outer border with the egg wash.

-2. With a fork, pierce the inner base of the tart, where the filling will be placed.
-Place tart shell onto the prepared baking sheet and refrigerate for 20 minutes.
+- Chill the dough.
+With a fork, pierce the inner base of the tart, where the filling will be placed.
+Place tart shell on a baking sheet lined with parchment paper and refrigerate for 20 minutes.

-4. Cut the brie into thin slices. and place on cold pastry, keeping the cheese inside the borders of the rectangle.
+- Add the brie.
+Cut the brie into thin slices. and place on cold pastry dough, keeping the cheese inside the borders of the rectangle.

 Recipe tips and FAQs